 |Production country:||USA 2016|

-The American office workers of Belko Industries in Bogotá, Colombia, are not badly surprised when they are received on an otherwise ordinary morning by a new security service that sends all local workers back home.
-A short time later, when the isolated building is hermetically sealed off, they also believe in a bad joke.
-But when they are then asked to kill three colleagues in the next 30 minutes and when there are actually deaths after this period, they realize that they are trapped in a horrible nightmare.
-And if it goes by the voice that gives them the commands via loudspeaker, only one of them will probably be able to survive this day.
-Now it's time to fight together for survival and not to get involved in the psycho-games - which gets more and more impossible every minute…
+The American office workers of Belko Industries in Bogotá, Colombian city; are astonished when, on an otherwise ordinary morning, they are met by a new security detail that sends all the local employees back home.
+A short time later, when the isolated building is hermetically sealed off, they also believe it's a bad joke.
+But when they are then ordered to kill three colleagues in the next 30 minutes, and when there are actual deaths after this deadline, they realize that they are trapped in a horrific nightmare.
+And if the voice giving them orders via loudspeaker has its way, only one of them will probably be able to survive this day.
+Now it's up to them to fight together for survival and not get involved in the mind games - which is becoming more impossible by the minute.

-Admittedly, there are some lengths in the middle section after all.
-The death of individual office workers is somewhat tiring in the long run.
-Moreover, the story doesn't seem surprising at this point.
-Even a few amusing dialogues won't help you to get over the boredom.
-But fortunately this low is only of short duration.
-Because towards the showdown it's time to get down to business - and there are also a few surprises, most of which at least one won't see coming.
+Admittedly, there are some lengths, especially in the middle section.
+The death of single office workers is a bit tiring in the long run.
+Moreover, the story doesn't seem very surprising at this point.
+Even a few amusing dialogues can't help to overcome the boredom that sets in.
+But luckily this low is only of a short duration.
+Because to the showdown it goes again properly to the thing - and there are also still a few surprises of which probably most will not see at least one coming.